JetBrains/kotlin-web-site/docs/topics/using-builders-with-builder-inference.md

 }
 ```

-Here `x` has a type of postponed type variable: the `get()` call returns a value of `E` type but `E` itself is not yet
+Here `x` has a type of postponed type variable: the `get()` call returns a value of type `E`, but `E` itself is not yet
 fixed.
 At this moment, a concrete type for `E` is unknown.

-When a value of postponed type variable gets associated with some concrete type, builder inference collects this information
+When a value of a postponed type variable gets associated with a concrete type, builder inference collects this information
-to infer the resulting type of the corresponding type argument at the end of builder inference analysis.
+to infer the resulting type of the corresponding type argument at the end of the builder inference analysis.
 For example:

 ```kotlin
 val result = buildList {